AlexEduV/AlexEduV/README.md

   Hi there! 👋 I'm Alexander
 🌟 Welcome to my GitHub profile!
 I'm a passionate Software Engineer specializing in Mobile Development.
 I love solving problems, learning new technologies, and creating UI that Pops.
+This is a collection of my public repositories, almost all of my commercial work is private.

 🚀 About Me
 - 🌱 I’m currently exploring Kotlin.